Hi There! I am back after a long time 😉 Was really stuck with other things.

 4. Install Chef Manage(web UI).
 Default step is to install it using Chef itself by issuing

-chef-server-ctl install chef-manage command But it threw error on my machine that apt-get update was unable to retrieve this package.
-So, I downloaded the package from Chef’s site & installed it using dpkg.
+chef-server-ctl install chef-manage command But it threw an error on my machine that apt-get update was unable to retrieve this package.
+So, I downloaded the package from Chef’s site & installed it using

 5. Configure Chef Manage.
 Issue above command to configure it.
 It will take some time.
 Wait for it to finish.

 If everything goes well, you will have your Chef Server ready.

 7. Login to Web console (UI).
 Point your browser to